duguimaraes/power-bi-analytics-portfolio/inventory-control-dashboard/README.md

 ## 📂 Data & Queries

-This project includes SQL queries organized in a single file (`queries.sql`), covering:
+This project includes SQL query organized in (`queries.sql`), covering:

 * Consolidation of inventory data from multiple business units
 * Monthly aggregation of stock movements (inbound and outbound)